giorgioarcara/Gondola/README.md

 ![alt text](/Logo/GondolaLogo.png)

 Gondola is a toolbox to facilitate Brain network analysis (and exploration) in Matlab.
+It contains functions that:

+- allow to handle and visualize connectivity matrices.
+- allow to run statistical analysis as massive t-tests and permutation tests, or GLM testing.
+- allow to plot Brain network both for exploration and for high quality figures.
+- rearrange data for statistical analysis in Matlab, or export them in common formats (e.g., csv) for analysis with other software.

 Gondola provides an easy structure to develop code-based network analysis to allow easy to write and reproducible code.
-It also works a small "boat" that allows to navigate between other existing toolboxes for network analysis and plotting (Brain Connectivity Toolbox, Network Based Statistics, BrainNetViewer).
+It also works as a small "boat" that allows to navigate between other existing toolboxes for network analysis and plotting (Brain Connectivity Toolbox, Network Based Statistics, BrainNetViewer).